home-assistant/home-assistant.io/source/_integrations/imap.markdown

 When a new message arrives that meets the search criteria the `imap` integration will send a custom [event](/docs/automation/trigger/#event-trigger) that can be used to trigger an automation.
 It is also possible to use to create a template [`binary_sensor` or `sensor`](/integrations/template/#trigger-based-template-binary-sensors-buttons-numbers-selects-and-sensors) based the [event data](/docs/automation/templating/#event).

-The table below shows what attributes that come with `trigger.event.data`.
-The data is dictionary that has the keys that are shown below:
+The table below shows what attributes come with `trigger.event.data`.
+The data is a dictionary that has the keys that are shown below:

 {% configuration_basic %}
 server: